-Wine is a big part of a holiday meal, which is one reason I love to include wine coasters in my collections.
+Wine is a big part of a holiday meal, which is one reason I love to design wine coasters and coolers.
 For Thanksgiving I like to serve both a red and a white wine to suit everyone’s preferences.
 Pinot Noir and Chardonnay are both perfect for Thanksgiving because they are food-friendly and can pair pretty well with all the various food and spices that make up the meal.
 I also like to highlight some really wonderful local vineyards.

 - Hunter Hill Pinot Noir.
 This Santa Cruz, CA winery makes acclaimed Pinot Noirs with lots of deep berry fruit notes

-- Alfaro Pinot Noir Also from Santa Cruz, these ruby red wines are always a hit.
+- Alfaro Pinot Noir Also from Santa Cruz, this ruby red wine is always a hit.

 - Testarosa Chardonnay These wines hailing from Central Coast California are rich, layered and a little bit exotic.

-- Storrs Chardonnay This wine, made from fruit from the Santa Cruz mountains, are amazingly balanced and structured
+- Storrs Chardonnay This wine, made from fruit from the Santa Cruz mountains, is amazingly balanced and structured

 - Talbott Vineyards Chardonnay This Monterey winemaker makes full-bodied and lushly classic Chardonnays.

 With all of the celebrations happening this time of year — graduations, engagements, weddings — there are bound to be lots of reasons to open up some sparkling wine or Champagne.
 Here are some tips to get the most from your bottles: